BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 posterior distribution of parameters.
 As a consequence predictions computed this way will incorporate the uncertainty about our estimates.

-::: {admotion} Bayesian posteriors in a Frequentist light
+::: {admonition} Bayesian posteriors in a Frequentist light

 Because posteriors are derived from the model and the observed data only, we are not making statements based on non-observed, but potentially observed realizations